Evestir/Exhibition/README.md

 # Exhibition
-// A lua scripted theme for 2Take1Menu.
+// A lua-scripted theme for 2Take1Menu.
 // This script was made and brought to you by Vestir#0848

 // Instructions